-If you are applying for approval of an arrangement with the Department of Agriculture, Water and the Environment under the Biosecurity Act 2015 (the Act), the Director of Biosecurity will need to determine that you are a fit and proper person to carry out biosecurity activities.
+If you are applying for approval of an arrangement with the Department of Agriculture, Fisheries and Forestry under the Biosecurity Act 2015 (the Act), the Director of Biosecurity will need to determine that you are a fit and proper person to carry out biosecurity activities.

 The fit and proper person test is completed as part of the approved arrangement application supplied by us.